-Challenges related to PHR implementation and uses were identified consistently across patient and clinic personnel interviews (e.g., providers, managers, and other clinic staff).
+Patient and clinic personnel (e.g., providers, managers, and other clinic staff) alike shared challenges with implementation and use of PHRs.
 Each CHC was at a different stage in the implementation of their PHR at the time of the interviews: two of the clinic systems had already implemented their PHR, while the remaining five clinic systems were in planning stages with definite plans to implement a PHR in the near future.